paru-developer/Codtech/README.md

 # Codtech
-# Weather Data Visualization (Python)
+# 1.Weather Data Visualization (Python)

-This project is a Python-based weather data visualization script created as part of an internship assignment.

-## Description
+## Project Overview
-The script demonstrates API-style data handling and data visualization concepts using Python.
-For demonstration purposes, it uses sample weather data and generates multiple charts and output files.
+This project demonstrates my ability to:

+Work with REST APIs
+Process and analyze data using Python
+Create professional data visualizations
+Write clean, documented code

+## What This Project Does
+This program fetches weather data from OpenWeatherMap API for multiple cities and creates visual comparisons including:

+Temperature comparisons
+Humidity levels
+Atmospheric pressure
+Wind speeds
+Statistical correlations between weather parameters

-## Features
+## Technologies Used

-- Structured Python script
+Python 3.x
+requests - For API calls
-- Demonstrates data processing using pandas
+pandas - For data processing
-- Generates visualizations using matplotlib and seaborn
+matplotlib - For creating charts seaborn - For enhanced visualizations

+## 2.Automated Report Generation System

+## Project Overview
+This project demonstrates my ability to:

-- Saves output charts and data files locally
+Read and process data from CSV files
+Perform data analysis and calculations
+Create professional visualizations
+Generate automated PDF reports
+Write clean, documented code

+## What This Project Does
+This program automatically:

+Reads sales data from a CSV file
+Analyzes the data (totals, averages, breakdowns) Creates charts and graphs
+Generates a professional PDF report with all findings

+## Technologies Used

+Python 3.x
+pandas - Data processing and analysis matplotlib - Chart creation reportlab - PDF generation
+CSV - Data input format

-## Notes
+## 3.
-This project is intended as a demonstration of Python scripting and data visualization workflow.

 ## How to Run
 1. Install Python 3.